sellpy/frontend-designer-sandbox/README.md

 The web application will be opened in a new tab in the default browser.

-## End of assignment instructions (Below are Create React App default instructions which can be used in case you want to kknow more about the build of the app)
+## End of assignment instructions (Below are Create React App default instructions which can be used in case you want to know more about the build of the app)

 ------------------------------------------------------------------------------------------------------------